mcgill-ecse321/Bomberman/README.md

 # Scoring

 - If you kill two enemies with the same bomb, the you get double points for the second kill.

+# Map and Screen

+- A map is 31 tiles across and 13 tiles down.
+Note that this includes the surrounding wall.
+- At any given time, there are 15 columns and 13 rows which are visible.
+You may get into a scenario where only half of the leftmost tile and half of the rightmost tile are visible in which case there are actually 16 tiles wide visible on screen, however the maximum number of whole tiles is 15 across.
+- The screen will scroll when Bomberman is in the center, ie. 7 tiles on both side of Bomberman.
+Scrolling stops if Bomberman is within 7 tiles of the leftmost or rightmost edge of the map.